0x42697262/obsidian_files/School/2022-2023/CMSC 192/Think.md

 3. **As a computer science student, why do you need to be educated on computer ethics?
 Discuss.**
 ```
-I must be educated enough to know which
+I should be educated enough simply because to uphold integrity as being a decent human.
+Of course by not causing harm to others either with an intention and accidents.
+This would also help educate other people who are lacking in computer ethical manners.
 ```

 5. **What were two unexpected uses of social networking?
 Identify.**